 We will be able to import an existing Knowledge Base onto your Freshdesk Account.
 Please write to email@example.com with the CSV file of your current Knowledge Base and one of our agents will get in touch with you to check the data and process your import.

-To delete a category, folder or article, click on the Edit option next to it and then choose Delete.
+To delete a category, folder or article, click on the Edit option next to it and then click Delete icon.
 As a precautionary step, you'd have to type out the name of the item you are looking to delete.

 Note: Once solution articles are deleted, we would not be able to retrieve the content.